2006 bay Morab mare

 Length of Time with SAFE: 1 year, 9 months

 ADOPTED!! by Diana and Adam

-Pearl and Alder were rescued from a neglectful situation as yearlings.
+Pearl and her brother Alder were rescued from a neglectful situation as yearlings.
 Their rescuer did her best to care for them, but physical limitations led her to seek a new home for them.
-They come to SAFE to enter our training program and give them the best possible start in life.
-Pearl is a lovely, well built young mare with a lot of potential.
+They came to SAFE to enter our training program and get the best possible start in life.
+Pearl was a lovely, well built young mare with a lot of potential.
 We lightly started under saddle, but after a lot of discussion among the staff, decided she would live a happier life as a companion horse.

 Volunteer horseman Phoebe T has been working with Pearl.
 Here’s her report on their progress:

 I’ve never worked with a Morab before, and Pearl has me sold on the combination!!
 She is SOOO smart!
 She is definitely a willing partner and has gotten accustomed to the flag, learning a soft feel & a one rein stop from the ground.
 Also backing up — from a heads up fearful, to a chin tucked, soft, response, once she understood what I was asking.
 What a fun mare to work with!!!
 She will be a gem for sure.